 Male and Female Plants

 The anatomy of a flower is complex and interesting.
-We may only see the bright petals and a mass in the center, but there is more to it.
-There are actually male and female parts that are essential for reproduction.
+We may only see the bright petals and a mass in the center, but there is more.
+There are male and female parts that are essential for reproduction.